Borrowed Bites

 • 4 Ingredient Potato Soup and White Chicken Chili are ultra-simple Crock Pot recipes the entire family will enjoy.

-• Smothered Wet Burritos with Slow Cooker Shredded Beef - Make this flavorful shredded beef in the Crock Pot, then shred and turn into cheesy burritos covered in enchilada sauce.
+• Smothered Burritos with Slow Cooker Shredded Beef - Make this flavorful shredded beef in the Crock Pot, then shred and turn into cheesy burritos covered in enchilada sauce.
 Yum!

 Tender pot roast and gravy on a white plate with potatoes and green beans.